 via adjunction.
 We would like to be able to define a morphism

 by taking the Verdier dual of the natural morphism

 but this is not so simple, as the stacks in question are generally not smooth.
-Nonetheless using virtual smoothness of these stacks, the morphism $\beta$ is defined in \cite{KV19}, with the result that the symbol $?$ is replaced by a function of the Hilbert polynomials of the coherent sheaves that we are considering extensions of.
+Nonetheless using virtual smoothness of $(\pi_1\times \pi_3)$, the morphism $\beta$ is defined as in \cite{KV19,DHSM22}, with the result that the symbol $?$ is replaced by a function of the Hilbert polynomials of the coherent sheaves that we are considering extensions of.
 Now taking $\HO_c(\beta\circ\alpha)^{\vee}$, we obtain an associative multiplication $\mathbf{m}$ on the graded algebra

-for which we refer to \cite{KV19} for the details.
+for which we refer to \cite{KV19,DHSM22} for further details.
 The grading here is by the semigroup $L$ of polynomials $P(t)$ satisfying $P(t)\sim p(t)$.
-It is convenient to consider $L$ as a reduced zero-dimensional scheme, with one $\BC$-point for each element of $L$. \sssct
+We can consider $L$ as a reduced zero-dimensional scheme, with one $\BC$-point for each element of $L$. \sssct